skvillamin/league-predictions/README.md

   frameborder="0"
 ></iframe>

-Observed Statistic: 0.0030311228214282494
+Observed Statistic: 0.4961517317207257
-P-Value: 1.0
+P-Value: 0.0
-Conclusion: We reject the null at 5% significance. **Missingness of `doublekills` does depend on `towers`.
+Conclusion: We reject the null at 5% significance. **Missingness of `doublekills` does depend on `league`.
 (Missing Completely at Random)**

 Here, We wanted to determine if `towers` and `doublekills` were Missing at Random or Missing Completely at Random.